 \section{COSMOS2020 and Rubin-LSST simulated photometric depths}

-The COSMOS2020 \citep{Weaver2022} reference photometric redshift catalog contains homogeneous and robust multi-wavelength photometry for a sample of 1.7 million sources.
-In our work, we use the photometric errors of the COSMOS2020 catalogue as representatives of the ones expected for Rubin-LSST data.
-In order to support this claim, we compare the depths at $3\sigma$ measured in a $3 ''$ diameter aperture shown in Figure 3 of \cite{Weaver2022} with those generated using the LSST Error model described in Appendix A of \cite{Crenshaw2024}.
+The COSMOS2020 \citep{Weaver2022} reference photometric redshift catalogue contains homogeneous and robust multi-wavelength photometry for a sample of 1.7 million sources.
+In our work, we used the photometric errors of the COSMOS2020 catalogue as representatives of the ones expected for Rubin-LSST data.
+In order to support this claim, we compared the depths at $3\sigma$ measured in a $3 ''$ diameter aperture shown in Fig. 3 of \cite{Weaver2022} with those generated using the LSST Error model described in Appendix B of \cite{Crenshaw2024}.
 The latter depths refer to coadded images for stationary sources after 10 years.
-The Rubin-LSST $g,r,i,z,y$ bands depths are similar to the ones in Figure 3 of \cite{Weaver2022}, while the Rubin-LSST u-band depth is roughly one magnitude shallower than the COSMOS2020 one.
+The Rubin-LSST $g,r,i,z,y$ bands depths are similar to the ones in Fig. 3 of \cite{Weaver2022}, while the Rubin-LSST u-band depth is roughly one magnitude shallower than the COSMOS2020 one.

 \end{appendix}